pmem/pmdk/doc/pmempool-transform.1.md

 The following operations are supported:

-* adding replicas - a new replica can be added and synchronized with other replicas in the poolset,
+* adding replicas - one or more new replicas can be added and synchronized with other replicas in the poolset,

-* removing replicas - replicas can be removed from the poolset.
+* removing replicas - one or more replicas can be removed from the poolset,

+* reordering of replicas - the order of existing replicas can be changed.

 Currently these operations are allowed only for **pmemobj** pools (see **libpmemobj**(3)).